-Director's shareholdings in the Company are detailed on page 15.
+Director's shareholdings in the Company are detailed in the Directors' Report.

-As described in the Directors' Report on page 17 and subsequent to the year end, the Directors have conducted their annual review of the Directors fees with the changes taking effect from 1 April 2017.
+As described in the Directors' Report and subsequent to the year end, the Directors have conducted their annual review of the Directors fees with the changes taking effect from 1 April 2017.